Nillerr/BrokerR/README.md

 A server is provided in `BrokerR.Http.Server`, however the code is rather simple and can easily be copied into an existing ASP.NET Core application, if you wish to not have a dedicated `BrokerR.Http.Server` running.

+## Purpose

+`BrokerR.Http` was developed to enable consuming webhooks from external systems in local development environments.